 Select Save to save your changes.

-Checkout period example
+Checkout booking example

-Ticket Closure and Checkout Reservation
+Ticket Closure and checkout reservation

 If you've set a ticket to close at a specific time, but a customer adds it to their basket beforehand, they can still complete the booking within the checkout reservation period.